 Education and Training, Victoria.
-Tips for before, during and after these.
+Tips for before, during and after the conference.

 Northern Territory Council of Government Schools Organisation.
 Well presented, point format presentation.

-The Basics; Why it’s worth going; what to talk about; Preschool and Primary level; after the interview; more.
+What to expect; Why it’s worth going; what to talk about; Preschool and Primary level; After the interview; more.

 - 5 Resources for Parent-

 Teacher Conferences [Edutopia]

 ‘From ideas for highlighting student progress, to questions every parent should ask, these are some of our favourite articles and resources that cover parent-teacher conferencing’.
 USA.

 Successful Parent-Teacher Conference

 Edutopia.
 ‘Parent-teacher conferences don’t have to be such a headache.
 Educators weigh in on how to solve common problems’.

 - 8 Tips for Great